KiFoundation/ki-networks/Testnet/kichain-t-3/README.md

 # kichain-t-2 Upgrade

-The upgrade from `kichain-t-2` to `kichain-t-3` is set to happen at height 64800 which at current block time should be reached on the Wednesday the 25th of August between 10H30 and 11H30 UTC.
+The upgrade from `kichain-t-2` to `kichain-t-3` is set to happen at height 64800 which at current block time should be reached on Wednesday the 25th of August between 10H30 and 11H30 UTC.

 ## How to upgrade your node
 This guide will provide instructions to upgrade your validator node as part of the `kichain-t-3` upgrade.